I won’t lie to you, mama. This topic is HARD. Non-viable pregnancy is sometimes a blessing but ALWAYS a tragedy.

 Your medical staff, the people you pass on the street, those somber-eyed ladies in black and white photos–we are all touched by this unique form of tragedy in one way or another at some point in our lives, even if we never know it.

-So let’s take some time to review it all; it’s not always something to fear or something to dwell on, but knowledge is our biggest boon.
-I have always believed that context always provides a wider platform for acceptance and RECOVERY.
+So let’s take some time to review it all; it’s not always something to fear or something to dwell on, but knowledge and understanding can sometimes be our greatest hope.
+I firmly believe that context always provides a wider platform for acceptance and RECOVERY.

 What Should You Do With This Information?